MixinNetwork/mixin/custodian/README.md

 A custodian deposit transaction submitted to the Kernel will be credited to the custodian DKG address, and all custodian nodes should check this transaction on Bitcoin or Ethereum blockchains respectively, through a proxy node.

+After a valid custodian deposit, the custodian should submit a CustodianDepositAccepted transaction, similar to the domain deposit transaction format.

 ## Withdrawal

 A custodian withdrawal transaction submitted to the Kernel triggers the custodian to verify and submit the exact withdrawal transaction on Bitcoin or Ethereum.